DottedLizard/bond-pricer/README.md

 # bond-pricer
-Functions to price basic bonds, as well as curve and data utilities
+Library to price basic bonds, as well as curve and data utilities